Constitution

 In order to promote the Society’s aim and objectives, but not otherwise, the Society is authorized to:

-2. Invite Buddhist monks and nuns to live in the centre of the Society or elsewhere, for a period desired by both the Sangha and the invited monks or nuns.
+1. Invite Buddhist bhikkkhus and bhikkhunis to stay in the society’s center or elsewhere, for a period of time desired both by the Sangha and the invited bhikkhus or bhikkhunis.

-3. Provide all necessary material support, protection and necessities (including, but not limited to: food, residence, clothing and medicine) to monks and nuns invited by the association while living in Norway.
+2. Provide all necessary material support, protection and necessities (including but not limited to: food, housing, clothing and medicines) to bhikkhus and bhikkhunis invited by the society while living in Norway.

-4. Pay for travel expenses to Norway to monks and nuns invited by the Society, and the return trip back to their normal place of residence.
+3. Pay for travel expenses to Norway to bhikkhunis and bhikkhus invited by the society, and return to their normal place of residence.

-9. Prior to executing any decision to sell, exchange or dispose of real estate belonging to the Society, the committee shall have the decision ratified at a General Meeting, requiring a two-third (2/3) vote of the members.
+8. Prior to executing any decision to sell, exchange or dispose of real estate belonging to the Society, the board shall have the decision ratified at a General Meeting, requiring a two-third (2/3) vote of the members.

-16. Carry out all written communication digitally, preferably via e-mail and an internal office / cloud portal (intranet), including communication for the committee, Annual General Meetings and Special General Meetings.
+15. Carry out all written communication digitally, preferably via e-mail and an internal office / cloud portal (intranet), including communication for the board, Annual General Meetings and Special General Meetings.

 §5.
 Sangha

 1. The Sangha is an independent group in the Society that is to be governed according to the Buddha’s rules and procedures, described in the Vinaya texts.
-These procedures give the Sangha the full right to utilise properties and wealth given to them, the full right to decide their own activities and which monks and nuns they wish to invite into the resident Sangha.
-The spiritual leader represents the resident Sangha in the committee and during the Annual General Meeting, and is responsible for ensuring that the Sangha’s decisions do not violate laws and regulations, as well as internal rules and procedures in the Vinaya texts.
-The Spiritual leader is also responsible for keeping the Sangha within given financial limits.
+These procedures give the Sangha the full right to dispose of the property and property given to them, the full right to decide on their own activities and which bhikkhus and bhikkhunis they wish to invite into the resident Sangha.
+The spiritual director of the bhikkhus and the spiritual director of the bhikkhuni represent the resident Sangha on the board and during the Annual General Meeting, and is responsible for ensuring that the Sangha’s decisions do not violate laws and regulations, as well as internal rules of conduct and procedures in the Vinaya texts.
+Spiritual directors are also responsible for ensuring that the Sangha stays within given financial limits.

-2. A monk or nun invited by the Sangha is part of the resident Sangha as long as he or she remains a member of the Sangha and lives in a centre belonging to the association.
+2. A bhikkhuni or bhikkhu invited by the Sangha is part of the resident Sangha as long as he or she remains a member of the Sangha and lives in a center belonging to the society.

-3. Every monk or nun who is ordained in a centre belonging to the Society is a resident monk or nun as long as he or she remains a member of the Sangha and lives in a centre belonging to the Society.
+3. Each bhikkhu or bhikkhuni who is ordained in a center belonging to the society is a permanent resident bhikkhuni or bhikkhu as long as he or she remains a member of the Sangha and lives in a center belonging to the society.

-4. Each centre for the Sangha belonging to the Society must elect a spiritual leader in line with tradition.
+4. Each part of the Sangha that belongs to the society must choose a spiritual director in line with tradition.

-5. When the committee receives the information from the Sangha about such an election, the board shall invite the elected member of the Sangha to accept the position of Spiritual Leader.
-If he or she were to accept the position, the Spiritual Leader should retain his or her position for the rest of his or her life, or until the spiritual leader himself or herself resigns from his or her position.
-Should the Society have several centres for the Sangha, each with its own spiritual leader, the constitution of the Society must be changed to deal with this.
+5. When the board receives the information from the Sangha about such an election, the board shall invite the elected member of the Sangha to accept the position of spiritual director.
+The board can set a probationary period for a new spiritual director, to ensure the ability to also be able to satisfactorily represent the entire society, not just the sangha that has elected him or her.
+If he or she were to accept the position, the spiritual director should retain his or her position for the rest of his or her life, or until the spiritual director himself or herself resigns from his or her position.
+Should the society get more centers for the Sangha, the constitution must be changed to handle this.

 §6.
 Membership

-1. The association has three types of membership:
+1. The society has two types of membership:

 a.
 Membership with state support – is available to persons (living in Norway) over the age of 15 who join the society’s faith community.
 Membership is free of charge.
-Membership entitles a person to vote at the annual meeting and to sit on the society’s committee.
+Membership entitles a person to vote at the Annual General Meeting and to sit on the society’s board.
 Membership gives priority for retreats and events.
 Membership is also open to persons under the age of 15 with the approval of a parent or guardian.

 b.
 Membership with fees – is available to people over the age of 15 and pay an annual membership fee.
-Membership entitles a person to vote at the annual meeting and to sit on the society’s committee.
+Membership entitles a person to vote at the Annual General Meeting and to sit on the society’s board.
 Membership gives priority for retreats and events.
 Membership is also open to persons under the age of 15 with the approval of a parent or guardian.

 2. In order for a person to be admitted as a member, he or she must accept and maintain the Society’s aims and constitution of Society, and have settled any financial obligations towards the Society.

-3. A person who wishes to become a member must apply in writing to the Society’s committee.
+3. A person who wishes to become a member must apply in writing to the Society’s board.

-4. The committee processes all applications for membership, and shall, following a decision, inform the applicant of the outcome as soon as practicable.
+4. The board processes all applications for membership, and shall, following a decision, inform the applicant of the outcome as soon as practicable.

-5. The membership is only valid from the day the membership fee is paid.
+5. The membership is only valid from the day the membership fee is paid, if the membership requires payment.

-6. The committee may in special cases deny a person membership.
+6. The board may in special cases deny a person membership.

 7. Cancellation of membership must be made in writing by e-mail or via digital communication on the society’s website, and takes effect upon receipt.